petrkr/pytropicsquare/docs/source/api/protocol.rst

 Session Management
 ------------------

-Before executing L3 commands, a secure session must be established using the :meth:`~tropicsquare.TropicSquare.session_start` method.
+Before executing L3 commands, a secure session must be established using the :meth:`~tropicsquare.TropicSquare.start_secure_session` method.

 See Also
 --------